AIR QUALITY MATTERS

 The following chart shows PM10 concentrations measured in Westminster since 2015:

 Source: based on London Air (Tools, Data Downloads).
-Data for 2022 provisional.
+Data for 2024 is provisional.

 A number of Breathe London sensors are located at sites across Westminster.
 These set out to monitor both NO2 and PM2.5, but not to reference quality (doing do so when their solar panels supply their batteries with sufficient energy).